Markkop/retrocade-earnings-checker/README.md

 ## How it works

 The application makes a GraphQL query to [BitQuery](https://bitquery.io) to retrieve the transaction data on BSC related to Retrocade Rewards deployer and the provided eth address.

-## Disclaimer

-I'm not part of the Retrocade team and this is not an official application.